Areskiko/Areko/README.md

 ## Single-file mp3 cutter and concatinator

 Standalone file, no installation.
-Currently supports cutting up mp3 files and adding them together, multiple files may be used.
+GUI application that currently supports cutting up mp3 files and adding them together, multiple files may be used.

 ## Youtube downloader